Old Fashioned Blackberry Cobbler

 Enter this blackberry cobbler.

-Whenever we have fresh fruit, one of our favorite desserts to make (and eat!) is a cobbler.
+Whenever we have fresh fruit, one of our favorite desserts to make (and eat!) is cobbler.
 I mean, it’s such a simple dessert that really allows the fruit to shine.

 spoon in blackberry cobbler with spoonful of cobbler on plates beside, with berries and flowers around.